-2.2 Classification system The statistics use the following groupings: - Role in relation to the child (father or mother) - Entitled to parental benefits (yes or no) - Cohabitant (yes or no) - Parents highest completed education at the time of birth - Province at the time of birth - The father's industry at the time of birth - · The mother's industry at the time of birth - Sector for parents' workplace at the time of birth (public or private) - Socio Economic Classification 2.3 Sector coverage Payment of allowances due to maternity has as condition that the person has association with the labor market.
+2.2 Classification system The statistics use the following groupings: - Role in relation to the child (father or mother) - Entitled to parental benefits (yes or no) - Cohabitant (yes or no) - · Parents highest completed education at the time of birth - Province at the time of birth - · The father's industry at the time of birth - · The mother's industry at the time of birth - Sector for parents' workplace at the time of birth (public or private) - Socio Economic Classification 2.3 Sector coverage Payment of allowances due to maternity has as condition that the person has association with the labor market.
 Which allowed except for the graduates and the unemployed, requires hiring as an employee or self-employment.
-The statistics can be calculated for all the sectors appearing in The Register-based Labour Market Statistics">Register-based Labour Market Statistics.
-2.4 Statistical concepts and definitions Before pregnancy leave: Leave taken during pregnancy earlier than four weeks before the expected birth.
-Before regnancy leave is granted if the pregnancy has a morbid course or if the mother's work is of a nature that entails a risk of fetus or pregnancy and the employer cannot assign other suitable work.
+The statistics can be calculated for all the sectors appearing in <a href="https://example.com/Thesampl 2.4 Statistical concepts and definitions Before pregnancy leave: Before pregnancy leave is leave taken during pregnancy earlier than four weeks before the expected birth.
+Before pregnancy leave is granted if the pregnancy has a morbid course or if the mother's work is of a nature that entails a risk of fetus or pregnancy and the employer cannot assign other suitable work.
 Pregnancy leave: Leave for the last four weeks before the expected date of birth, or the date of the planned caesarean section.
 If the mother goes over term, the pregnancy leave is automatically extended.
 Conversely, pregnancy leave will be shorter if the birth occurs before the due date.
-Compulsory maternaty leave: Compulsory leave for the mother, in the first two weeks immediately after giving birth.
-Paternaty leave: The first leave you can take as a father or second mother.
-As a father or second mother, you are entitled to two weeks of father leave after the birth.
-The two weeks of father leave cannot be transferred to the mother.
-Parental leave: Leave that can be taken by the mother from two weeks after to 14 weeks after the child is born.
-This maternity leave cannot be shared with the father or second mother, but if the mother is unable to take the leave due to ill health or death, the father or second mother can take maternity leave instead of the mother.
-Common leave: 32 weeks leave that can be shared between mother and father.
+Compulsory leave: The mother has a duty to take two weeks' leave for the first two weeks immediately after the birth.
+Maternity leave: Leave that can be taken by the mother from two weeks after to 14 weeks after the child is born.
+This maternity leave cannot be shared with the father, but if the mother is unable to take the leave due to ill health or death, the father can take maternity leave instead of the mother.
+Parental leave: 32 weeks leave that can be shared between mother and father.
 The father can already after two weeks of paternity leave start on his part of the parental leave.
 The mother can start on parental leave when the two weeks of compulsory leave and the 12 weeks of maternity leave have been taken.
 Parental leave is also called joint leave.
-Cohabitating parents: A couple who has a common child and lives at the same address
+Cohabitating parents: Parents of a common child and living at the same address